Storm Chase Details

 Started off the morning in Tishomingo at the Blue River where I camped the night prior, waking up to cold and dry temperatures but a nice layer of dew on the tent.
 Moisture was always a concern for this system, but waking up nearly in the target area seems to motivate one to chase.
 Oh and a moderate risk.

-JR and I headed (in separate vehicles) to Ardmore and then west to Waurika where the storms basically fired on our head.
-We let the first one go, and kept after the second one as it struggled west of I-35.
-Kenzie and her friends Ethan, Alex and Jack had broken down, so I picked them up and after a short delay, we were back on I-35 north towards Pauls Valley.
+We packed up our camp then JR and I headed in our separate vehicles to Ardmore.
+Then we continued on west to Waurika where the starts start firing literally over us.
+The first storm we let go and kept after the second storm as it struggled west of 35.
+Kenzie and her friends Ethan, Alex and Jack had broken down, so I picked them up and after a short delay to move gear around, we were back on I-35 north towards Pauls Valley.

 We ended up back on the “north” storm, the first one that went up, and it became tornado warned.
 While nothing ever touched down, we had a good rotating wall cloud for awhile before LCL’s seemed to become a problem again.